top of page

 Your Ancestor Isn't a Ship on Ancestry V. 1

-Unspecified Ship Images on Ancestry.com
+Unspecified Ship Images on Ancestry

-Sure ship photos are added to suggest to the profile creator/viewer that the person in question was an immigrant.
+Ship photos are added to suggest to the profile creator/viewer that the person in question was an immigrant.
 In fact, some people make it clear that the ship graphic has that message.

 Your Ancestor Isn't a Ship on Ancestry V. 2

-My ancestor is an immigrant ‘generic’ media graphic
+My ancestor is an immigrant ‘generic’ media graphic.

 If you do discover a visual representation of the ship on which your ancestor sailed, then, by all means, add that photo and then use the caption feature to explain the connection.
 Otherwise, please stop adding these images.